epfl-lara/compiler2024-labs-public/lab02_parser/Readme.md

 * `report`: reports an error while parsing.
 * `snapshot`: returns the current state of the parser
 * `restore` : restores the state of the parser from a backup returned by `snapshot`

+Observer how these methods are used in the parts of the code that have been provided to get a sense of how they can be used.
+In particular, pay attention to the way `peek` and `take` (and its variants) are used.

 ### New elements of the language